Basic Japanese Phrases And Words For Travelers

-Planning your trip to Japan?
-If you travel to Japan for the first time, you may have difficulties in language barriers as not many Japanese can speak English.
-However, fear not!
+Are you planning your trip to Japan?
+If you travel to Japan for the first time, you may have language barriers as not many Japanese can speak English.
+However, fear not.

 Greetings in Japanese